marktimemedia/page-components-for-wordpress-themes/readme.md

 ##### Modular Content (Flexible Fields)
 1. Single Column Content with heading
 2. Dual Column Content with heading
-3. Call to Action with heading, subheading, buttons
+3. Content with Callout and heading
 4. Hero Image with text and call to action buttons
 5. Video/Embedded Media with text and call to action buttons
 6. Slider with text and links
-7. Feature Boxes (post content or manual)
+7. Feature Boxes (post content, latest post, or manual)
+8. Call to Action with heading, subheading, buttons
 8. Logo Feature with image/link repeater
 9. Widget Area
-10. List/Grid (post content or manual)
-11. Text plus callout
+10. Post List
+11. Post Grid
+12. Manual List
+13. Manual Grid

 ##### Landing Page Builder
 ###### Standard Page